 Hulk Hogan’s Rock ‘n’ Wrestling Arrives on Saturday Mornings

-So it was decided that the larger than life characters portrayed by the WWF would be perfect for an animated series for children.
-The Orlando Sentinal was skeptical about this idea that "sounded out of place" and went heavy on the sarcasm before even giving the venture a chance.
+So it was decided that the larger-than-life characters portrayed by the WWF would be perfect for a children’s animated series.
+The Orlando Sentinel was skeptical about this idea that "sounded out of place" and went heavy on the sarcasm before even giving the venture a chance.

 "Surely CBS could’ve found somebody a little more heroic around whom to construct a cartoon series [referring to the Hulkster].
 Leon Spinks, perhaps, or John McEnroe.
 Or how about a show called Dirty Harry’s Make My Saturday Fun and Gun Hour?"